 |Dolores Hidalgo||Manzanillo||Piedras Negras||Tepic||Zamora|

 As you can see, Uber operates in many parts of Mexico.
 One thing you have to keep in mind is the cities listed above are major cities.
 For economic purposes, the list does not include metro areas.
 Take Monterrey as an example.
 Uber operates in Monterrey as well as in its whole metro area which includes 13 municipalities.
 The same applies to the rest.

 To check the latest list of destinations Uber operates in, you can visit this link.

 Are There Any Differences When Using the App?

 Not really.
 The service you get and the process to request it are pretty much the same you would see in your home country.

 A notable difference I can think of is regarding the forms of payment.
 Originally, Uber only accepted credit/debit cards.
 However, in Mexico, they had to make some adjustments to accept cash.
 Cash is still king in Mexico as opposed to credit cards.

-Another difference I just remembered has to do with driver information.
+Another difference I recall has to do with driver information.
 When you request a pickup, you instantly get access to the driver’s name, car make, car color, and license plate.
 However, on my most recent trip to Mexico, whenever I requested an Uber I wouldn’t get the full license plate, just the first 3 letters or numbers.
 I’ve only seen this happen in Morelia, nowhere else.
-I was going to ask one of the drivers about that, but I forgot to do so.
+I asked the driver about it, but she didn’t know the answer.